 Magical Plastic Bag Experiment

-Here’s a fun experiment that won’t take a lot of time, and it’s more than likely that you have all the “ingredients” around the house.
+The Plastic Bag Experiment is awesome!
+It’s doesn’t take a lot of time and chances are good that you have all the “ingredients” around the house.
 I did this with my three and a half year old, and it would be relevant for preschoolers and elementary-age children.

 The idea that we’re testing here is what will happen if we poke a sharp pencil through a plastic bag of water.
 Will the water leak through the holes?
 Will the water spill out?
 Or will the bag reseal around the pencils, keeping the water inside?